apenwarr/redo/README.md

 since you always know what it is.

+# Why not named variables like $FILE, $EXT, $OUT instead of $1, $2, $3?

+That sounds tempting and easy, but one downside would be lack of backward compatibility with djb's original redo design.

+Longer names aren't necessarily better.
+Learning the meanings of the three numbers doesn't take long, and over time, those extra few keystrokes can add up.
+And remember that Makefiles and perl have had strange one-character variable names for a long time.
+It's not at all clear that removing them is an improvement.

 # What happens to the stdin/stdout/stderr in a redo file?

 As with make, stdin is not redirected.
 You're probably better off not using it, though, because especially with parallel builds, it might not do anything useful.
+We might change this behaviour someday since it's such a terrible idea for .do scripts to read from stdin.

 As with make, stderr is also not redirected.
 You can use it to print status messages as your build proceeds.
+(Eventually, we might want to capture stderr so it's easier to look at the results of parallel builds, but this is tricky to do in a user-friendly way.)

 Redo treats stdout specially: it redirects it to point at
 $3 (see previous question).
 That is, if your .do file